-Nations, international-organizations, corporations and individuals are increasingly concerned about cyber-security and there has been tremendous growth in the employment of people with core knowledge of the topic.
-Our goal is to provide students with an understanding of fundamental principals in both military intelligence and information technology to be able to understand the operational, political and security concerns emerging from international cyber-security issues now and in the future.
+Nations, international organizations, corporations and individuals are increasingly concerned about cyber-security and there has been tremendous growth in the employment of people with core knowledge of the topic.
+Our goal is to provide students with an understanding of fundamental principles in both military intelligence and information technology to be able to understand the operational, political and security concerns emerging from international cyber-security issues now and in the future.

 Students wishing to receive attestation certifying the depth of their specialization in this particular area will be required to successfully complete at least four of the courses listed below.

 Please note that this list will be reviewed from time to time depending on the available course offerings at any given time.
 Students should check the availability of these courses with the SIA academic adviser and the individual course instructors.
 Students should also determine if there are prerequisites for enrolling in a particular course.